justone/bb-scripts/README.md

 ## Uberscripting

 Babashka can combine all namespaces used by a script into one file called an uberscript.
 There is a script in `./scripts/uberscriptify` that will combine this with the proper header.
-To create an uberscript, just run:
+To create an uberscript from the `foo` script, just run:

 ```
-./scripts/uberscriptify -s foo
+./scripts/uberscriptify --script foo
 ```

 And the resulting file will be in `uberscripts/foo`.